 The syllabus of this course meets and exceeds the requirements of the following units of competency:

-This unit of competency is a requirement of the Diploma of Water Industry Operations NWP50118.
+BSBPMG430 Undertake project work which is a requirement of the Diploma of Water Industry Operations NWP50118